tskit-dev/tutorials/_sources/simplification.md

 Note that the example above also used another `filter_` argument, setting `filter_sites=False`, so that the first site, which has no mutations after simplification, is also retained (it is shown as a bare tick mark on the X axis, around position 250).
-However, mutations above unused nodes are still deleted so mutation IDs are not guaranteed to stay the same.
+However, mutations above unused nodes are still deleted, so mutation IDs are not guaranteed to stay the same.

 To further reduce the size of the simplified tree sequence, simplification normally